Alumni

 Stefan Weber (work-study student, MSc 2011, technician): After receiving his undergraduate degree from the University of Guelph (during which he was a work-study student in the lab), Stefan stayed on to study the effect of floral traits on community assembly of spring ephemeral wildflowers.
 His research was funded by a scholarship from the rare Charitable Reserve in Cambridge, ON.
 After working as a native seed specialist at the St. Williams Ecology Centre, Stefan completed a PhD at McMaster University.

 Julie Wray (undergraduate research assistant, undergraduate thesis student): As an undergraduate student at the University of Guelph, Julie worked on a variety of projects in the lab.
 Her senior thesis work on the effects of of herbivores on selection on flower color was published in the International Journal of Plant Sciences (Caruso et al. 2010).
 While at Guelph, Julie became interested in pollination ecology and went on to do a MSc with Elizabeth Elle at Simon Fraser University.
-She is currently working for a start-up.
+She is currently working as an invertyebrate conservation biologist.

 Sarah Yakobowski (undergraduate research assistant): After graduating from the University of Guelph, Sarah spent a summer studying selection on floral traits of female and hermaphrodite Lobelia siphilitica (Caruso and Yakobowski 2008 in Journal of Evolutionary Biology).
 Sarah went on to do a MSc at the University of Waterloo and is currently working as an analyst at the Library of Parliament.